MarcusSlover/ResourcePacker/README.md

 - [ ] Custom models (wip)

 ## 📖 How to use it?
-[Click here](https://github.com/MarcusSlover/ResourcePacker/wiki) to visit the wiki.<br/>
+[Click here](https://github.com/MarcusSlover/ResourcePacker/wiki) to visit the official wiki.<br/>
-If you're interested in direct `jar downloads`, [click here](https://github.com/MarcusSlover/ResourcePacker/releases)!
+If you're interested in direct jar downloads, [click here](https://github.com/MarcusSlover/ResourcePacker/releases) to jump to releases!

 ## 💻 For Developers
 ### 🦢 Maven